-

 2 Comments

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 4 “Do you remember the day you were diagnosed?
+“Do you remember the day you were diagnosed?
 Perhaps you were scared, felt alone and surely you had tons of questions.
-Write a letter to yourself for the day you were … Continue reading
+Write a letter to yourself for the day you were diagnosed, knowing all you do now.”
+Dear Janice, I’m … Continue reading

 Posted in brain injury, caregiving, cargiving, dementia, Dystonia, Dystonia awareness, honesty, human interest, inspirational, Inspiring, love, marriage, motivational, people, rare disorder, support groups, tindle, traumatic brain injury